 - Don’t allow kids to have snacks or drinks in the hour before a meal.

 - Include children in the meal preparation process as much as possible.
 Younger children especially love to help and being involved in getting the food on the table could make them more likely to willingly try what is on their plate.
+Try having the kids help out with making their own home-made pizza pies.

 - Overlook tantrums and pouting while praising good behavior.
 Children will soon realize that acting up at the dinner table doesn’t get them any attention.